superna9999/meta-meson/README.md

  - amlogic-s905d (all S905D machines) : generic non-bootable .wic image to be customized

 Available S905X machines are :
- - libretech-cc : complete bootable sdcard image with mainline U-boot
+ - libretech-cc : complete bootable .wic sdcard image with mainline U-boot
  - libretech-cc-sdboot : .wic image to be booted using vendor u-boot
- - amlogic-p212 : complete bootable sdcard image with mainline U-boot
+ - amlogic-p212 : complete bootable .wic sdcard image with mainline U-boot
  - amlogic-p212-sdboot : .wic image to be booted using vendor u-boot
  - nexbox-a95x-s905x : .wic image to be booted using vendor u-boot
- - khadas-vim : complete bootable sdcard image with mainline U-boot
+ - khadas-vim : complete bootable .wic sdcard image with mainline U-boot
  - khadas-vim-sdboot : .wic image to be booted using vendor u-boot
  - hwacom-amazetv : .wic image to be booted using vendor u-boot
  - amlogic-s905x (all S905X machines) : generic non-bootable .wic image to be customized